coli-saar/coli-saar.github.io/grpo_prm.md

   <br><br>

   <b>ORMs and PRMs:</b> When you train a language model to reason with RL, you have to decide where the reward signal lives.
 The simplest choice is an ORM, where the model produces a full solution, and we hand back a single scalar for the entire trajectory.
-This is what we see in most RLVR and math-reasoning pipelines: <i>r = 1</i> if the boxed answer matches, *r = 0* otherwise.
+This is what we see in most RLVR and math-reasoning pipelines: <i>r = 1</i> if the boxed answer matches, <i>r = 0</i> otherwise.

   <br><br>

   The problem here is credit assignment.
 A long chain of reasoning might be 99% correct and stumble on one arithmetic step, or wander for twenty lines before locking onto the right idea.
-An ORM treats every single token in that trajectory identically: either all the tokens were good (*r = 1*) or all the tokens were bad (*r = 0*).
+An ORM treats every single token in that trajectory identically: either all the tokens were good (<i>r = 1</i>) or all the tokens were bad (<i>r = 0</i>).
 A PRM instead scores intermediate steps, so good early reasoning can be rewarded even when the final answer is wrong (or vice-versa).

   <br><br>

-  A drawback of *learned* PRMs is that learned they need labor-intensive step-level human annotation, they are off-policy, and they are notoriously easy to reward-hack.
-On the other hand, *Monte-Carlo* PRMs (e.g. TODO: cite) sample completions from a given step and use their average outcome reward as the step's value&mdash;i.e. a Monte-Carlo estimate of the expected future outcome reward from that step.
+  A drawback of <i>learned</i> PRMs is that learned they need labor-intensive step-level human annotation, they are off-policy, and they are notoriously easy to reward-hack.
+On the other hand, <i>Monte-Carlo</i> PRMs (e.g. TODO: cite) sample completions from a given step and use their average outcome reward as the step's value&mdash;i.e. a Monte-Carlo estimate of the expected future outcome reward from that step.

   <br><br>

-  <b>GRPO:</b> effectively the default RL algorithm for reasoning today, precisely because it is cheap: it throws away PPO's critic model and generalized advantage estimation, and instead estimates advantage by comparing each completion against the mean of its group.
-It firmly, unambiguously operates over outcome-level rewards (the original Deepseek paper *does* define a PRM-aware GRPO, but it is a very different algorithm from the "normal" GRPO).
+  <b>GRPO:</b> This is basically the default RL algorithm for reasoning today, mainly because it is cheap and effective.
+It throws away PPO's critic model and generalized advantage estimation, and instead estimates advantage by comparing each completion against the mean of its group.
+It firmly, unambiguously operates over outcome-level rewards (the original Deepseek paper <i>does</i> define a PRM-aware GRPO, but it is a very different algorithm from the "normal" GRPO).

   <br><br>

-For each prompt/query *x*, GRPO samples a group *G* of *k* completions *y<sup>(i)</sup>* $y^{(i)}$ with rewards *r<sub>i</sub>*, and computes the group-relative advantage *a<sub>i</sub>*:
+For each prompt/query <i>x</i>, GRPO samples a group <i>G</i> of <i>k</i> completions <i>y</i><sup>(<i>i</i>)</sup> with rewards <i>r<sub>i</sub></i>, and computes the group-relative advantage <i>a<sub>i</sub></i>:

   <br><br>